The Best & Easiest Fruit To Grow At Home

 There are usually many different varieties to choose from each with distinctive flavours.
 Your local garden centre will be able to advise you on varieties that do well in your area and whether they need a partner for good pollination.
 Popular varieties will also be available growing on different rootstocks so you can choose plants that will keep to a reasonable and pickable height, already trained into the shape you need for your space.

-- Trees must be staked and tied with two tree ties for at least the first two years while the plant roots become established.
+- Tree Staking: Trees must be staked and tied with two tree ties for at least the first two years while the plant roots become established.